What does a platypus look like? Generating customized prompts for zero-shot image classification: Methods

 \subsection{Generating Customized Prompts}

 This step consists of generating prompts using an LLM.
 For clarity, we distinguish between two different kind of prompts.
 The first are the prompts which cue the LLM to generate the descriptions of the dataset categories.
-These prompts do not describe an object, but rather prompt the description of an object (e.g., "What does a platypus look like?").
-We will refer to these as "LLM-prompts".
+These prompts do not describe an object, but rather prompt the description of an object (e.g., ``What does a platypus look like?").
+We will refer to these as ``LLM-prompts".

-Secondly there are the prompts to be matched with images in the zero-shot image classification model.
-These are the prompts that describe a category (e.g., "A platypus looks like ...").
-We call them "image-prompts."
-These are the output of the LLM, as examplified in Figure~\ref{fig:qual}.
+Secondly, there are the prompts to be matched with images in the zero-shot image classification model.
+These are the prompts that describe a category (e.g., ``A platypus looks like ...").
+We call them ``image-prompts."
+In CuPL, these are the output of the LLM, as exemplified in Figure~\ref{fig:qual}.

 In this work, we use GPT-3 \cite{brown2020language} as our LLM.
 To generate our image-prompts, we must first construct a number of LLM-prompt templates.
 While this does require some engineering by hand, it is significantly less than the amount of hand-engineered sentences used in the standard method of creating image-prompt templates for CLIP.
 For example, in our ImageNet experiments, we construct 5 LLM-prompt templates compared to the 80 image-prompts used by CLIP for zero-shot ImageNet classification.